servicetitan/Stl.Fusion.Samples/docs/tutorial/Part04.md

 ```

 As you might guess, this is exactly the logic out Blazor samples use to update
 the UI in real time.
-Moreover, we similarly make Compute Services and Replica Services
+Moreover, we similarly use the same interface both for
-there to implement the same common interfaces - and that's precisely what allows
+Compute Services and their clients - and that's precisely what allows
 use to have the same UI components working in WASM and Server-Side Blazor mode:

 - When UI components are rendered on the server side, they pick server-side
   Compute Services from host's `IServiceProvider` as implementation of
   `IWhateverService`.
 Replicas aren't needed there, because everything is local.
 - And when the same UI components are rendered on the client, they pick
-  Replica Services as `IWhateverService` from the client-side IoC container,
+  Compute Service client as `IWhateverService` from the client-side IoC container,
   and that's what makes any `IState<T>` to update in real time there, which
   in turn makes UI components to re-render.